cubeca/cube/README_CONTRIBUTIONS.md

   ie. "This code adds a button that handles the submission of an extra video."
 - Press submit.

+11. **Acknowledge Contributions**:

+- After your pull request is merged, acknowledge which files were added to the main branch by the contributor.
+- Include both the organization or artist name and their GitHub handle.
+- List all developers and their GitHub handles who worked on the project.

 ### Contribution Reviews

 Ensure that your PR title and description describes accurately what the code does.